Old Fashioned Sour Cream Cookies Recipe

 • 1 teaspoon ground cinnamon

-Mix these ingredients together in a small bowl.
-Drop by teaspoonful onto a greased cookie sheet and bake at 375 degrees for about 10 minutes.
+Mix these ingredients in a small bowl.
+Drop a teaspoonful onto a greased baking sheet (or lined with parchment paper) and bake at 375 degrees for about 10 minutes.
 Sprinkle the cinnamon-sugar mixture on the cookies before baking.

 Print this Old Fashioned Cookie Recipe to add to your Recipe Binder below: